rseng/rse-jekyll-web/README.md

 2. Since we want to use our custom "tags" column from the Google Sheet, we can edit [docs/pages/data.json](docs/pages/data.json) to customize the API data to use "tags" instead of "topics."
 Note that if you customize the table you'll need to edit [_layouts/software.html](_layouts/software.html).
 3. When you push to GitHub, enable GitHub pages to render from "docs"
 4. You should check the README.md in the docs folder to see details for customization.

+### Automation

+We include an example [GitHub workflow](.github/workflows/update.yaml) that will retrieve data from a Google Sheet (as we did above) and then update the database and site.
+We install the RSEpedia from the master branch to allow for testing new features.
+You can use and edit this workflow to your liking, and please open an issue if you'd like to ask for help.

+Do you have any questions? please [open an issue](https://github.com/rseng/rse-jekyll-web/issues) to let us know!